TheSecretSquad/chess/README.md

 > You might want to provide a constructor that takes a row and column but converts to single value.
 > This should be ok for now.

-I changed Square to an enum.
+I changed `Square` to an enum.

 I thought for row and column we could use File and Rank, since they are chess domain terms.
 I also created enums for them.
 Any thoughts on these decisions?

-Is it okay that we stopped testing Game to create the Square enum?
+Is it okay that we stopped testing `Game` to create the `Square` enum?
 Will this affect the design at all?

-In the reading I've done on testing, I've seen that it's typical to stop working on the class under test and implement simple value classes like Square when doing state-based testing, but in interaction-based testing should we have instead mocked an interface and implemented Square at a later point?
+In the reading I've done on testing, I've seen that it's typical to stop working on the class under test and implement simple value classes like `Square` when doing state-based testing, but in interaction-based testing should we have instead mocked an interface and implemented `Square` at a later point?

 > Using the names in the Domain is always the right thing to do.
 >
 > Since you are working remotely to me it will be necessary to stop working on one class and focus on another.
 As long as the class you stop working on is at a good pause point, with passing tests.
-> In a paring situation and by yourself if you keep a good dicipline the Square used for testing the Game class would be a mock until you are ready to implement it, this way the behaviour of Square relied upon by Game is what drives the implementation of Square.
+> In a paring situation and by yourself if you keep a good dicipline the `Square` used for testing the `Game` class would be a mock until you are ready to implement it, this way the behaviour of `Square` relied upon by `Game` is what drives the implementation of `Square`.
 When you do classes in isolation then even with the best intentions they tend to have more behaviour and complexity than is actually needed.
 >
 >
-> I would move the inner enums out of the Square enum into their own file.
+> I would move the inner enums out of the `Square` enum into their own file.
 Having one class per file is 'usually' the thing to do.
 >
 > You may notice I enabled the tests to run in parrallel - you want the feedback loop to be as quick as possible.
 Write a test, run it, add code, refactor, repeat. etc
 >
 >
 > I changed the name of some methods in a hope they are more meaningful.
-I also added a private test method to make the test more clear, removing the repeated toString().
+I also added a private test method to make the test more clear, removing the repeated `toString()`.
 >

-Should we create an interface for Square instead and mock it?
+Should we create an interface for `Square` instead and mock it?
 I would like to drive the implementation through emerging behavior as much as possible.
 I want to experience first hand finding the correct behaviors through testing with mocks.

-We can keep the Square and related enums on the side, but wait until later to continue implementing them (maybe rename Square to be FileRankSquare, or something to distinguish it from the Square interface).
+We can keep the `Square` and related enums on the side, but wait until later to continue implementing them (maybe rename `Square` to be `FileRankSquare`, or something to distinguish it from the `Square` interface).
 What do you think?
 Would it make sense to do this?

-> I wouldn't change Square to an interface just yet.
+> I wouldn't change `Square` to an interface just yet.
 >
 > You have other interfaces to see how behaviour is driven out.
 >
 > Besides if the class under test interacts w existing classes and they are not expensive to Instantiate then you can just use them.
 You would mock out a database for example but not an enum.
 Either way we can refactor it when needed.
 >
 >
-> We have a method on game but is it the best method to teach us something?
+> We have a method on `Game` but is it the best method to teach us something?
 Adding a method should teach us something and show us progress.
 >
 > For example running the app right now wouldn't do much.
 What method could we add and to what class to show we are making progress to our goal of a chess game?
 Let's add a test for that method next.
 >